 The Opportunities of PropTech for Real Estate Agents

 Most PropTech is focused on creating tools that agents can use.
 The goal isn’t to replace real estate agents, but to help them work more efficiently.
 The PropTech companies creating these tools benefit when there are more agents selling homes.

 Drones are a great example.
 Drone technology has been catapulted forward by real estate agents.
 Aerial shots that were once reserved for multi-million dollar estates are now possible for virtually any property.
 Now there are tech companies that specialize in real estate drone photography and services.

 The truth of the matter is, PropTech companies are exploring all facets of the real estate industry, and some of them don’t care if they move in on agents’ business.
-By and large, many of the PropTech innovations are supportive rather than competitive.
+But, by and large, many of the PropTech innovations are supportive rather than competitive.
 There are hundreds of PropTech companies, and very few are attempting to reinvent the industry as a whole in a way that cuts agents out of the deal.

-Focusing on client-centered PropTech.
+3. Focus on client-centered PropTech.
 Focus on the PropTech tools that enhance client services and make the home buying/selling process easier for clients.
 This will help to counteract the advantages of PropTech companies that are looking to replace agents.

-Hitting on the human factor.
+5. Hit on the human factor.
 At the end of the day, real estate is an emotional industry.
 Algorithms and online tools may make things easier for home buyers and sellers, but they can’t replace the human element that agents bring to the table.
 PropTech that helps you communicate with clients and manage the emotional elements of the process are a definite benefit for agents.

 PropTech can’t simply be ignored.
 It’s here, and it’s here to stay.
 Being complacent or trying to act as if PropTech isn’t a factor could end up being the most costly mistake for agents.